 Why is DOH scaling back on testing?
 We have limited staff and must continue to provide COVID-19 vaccine, COVID-19 testing, and daily services at the health department.

 What do I bring to an appointment?
 You MUST bring your ticket (print out!) and you MUST bring your ID.
 The state now also requires proof of residency, so if you do not have a Florida-issued driver’s license or ID card with your Florida address, you’ll need to bring another document that proves you live in Florida, even if part-time.
 You can see the Residency requirement checklist (PDF) for accepted documents.
 Also, bring a blue or black pen to your appointment to complete the registration form.
 If you are health care personnel with direct patient contact, you must bring an ID indicating so.

 I have 2 tickets, one for me and one for my spouse.
 Both tickets say my name.
 What should I do?
 Write the other person’s name on a ticket and bring both IDs with you at the time of your appointment.

 I have an appointment and I don’t need/want it.
 What do I do?
 Log in to Eventbrite and cancel your ticket.

 HENDRY AND GLADES COUNTIES

-To schedule an appointment once vaccines are available, call one of these numbers based on your location:
+When appointments are necessary, call one of these numbers based on your location:

 - LaBelle (863) 674-4041, press 00